Youras65/SHV-E120S_TWRP_3.0.0/README.md

 ## How to use

-In Odin, insert this file into the PDA and press Start
+In Odin, insert this file into the PDA and press Start (Do not decompress .tar)

 and enjoy hehe